-The story of this hospitality business started with two encounters and continues between cities, spreading from Lisbon to Porto.
-There, Torel has two properties: Torel Avantgarde and Torel Palace Porto.
-The former is the last one to be opened, in February 2019, among the boutiques of the brand.
-It has twelve Suites as well as eleven apartments in a separate building. «The concept of Torel Avantgarde — tells Ingrid — is based on art, design, and architecture with a strong Portuguese touch whereas Torel Palace Porto (opened in 2017) celebrates Portuguese writers».
-Joining hands with NN Arquitectura and Nano Design, both Porto-based studios, they developed the design concept of this boutique.
+The story of this hospitality business started with two encounters and continues between cities spreading from Lisbon to Porto.
+There Torel has three properties: Torel Avantgarde Torel 1884 and Torel Palace Porto. «The concept of Torel Avantgarde (inaugurated in 2017) – tells Ingrid – is based on art design and architecture with a strong Portuguese touch whereas Torel 1884 opened in 2019 is inspired by the exotic discoveries which Portugal’s mariners made along the sea and trading.
+The latter is the last one opened in February 2020 and it celebrates Portuguese writers».
+Joining hands with NN Arquitectura and Nano Design both Porto-based studios they developed the design concept of this boutique.

 Torel 1884 Suites & Apartments is located in Rua Mouzinho da Silveira, in downtown Porto, in a neoclassical palace built in 1884 to house a bank. «The name is a reference to the origins of the building.
 Our objective was to take advantage of the structure of the original palace, renovate it with care and transform it from a bank into a hotel.
 We honored its history by maintaining features like the high ceilings, doors and windows», Ingrid specifies.
 When converting the bank into a hotel, the objective was clear: «We wanted to create an exoticness reminiscent of the environments discovered by the adventurers of the past».

-The past corresponds to a journey towards origins. «We wanted to capture the origin of things, with nature and its colors and materials providing the foundation.
+The past corresponds to a journey towards origins. «We wanted to capture the origin of things, with nature and its colours and materials providing the foundation.
 This is our ‘hardware’.
-The second element of our Torel Boutiques philosophy is our ‘software’ — our staff.
+The second element of our Torel Boutiques philosophy is our ‘software’ – our staff.
 We take pride in catering to the needs of each client», Ingrid continues.
-This luxury accommodation becomes in this sense a journey to Africa, Asia, and South America — while still remaining in the heart of Porto.
-The design concept is indeed based on the voyages of Portuguese explorers, the lands they reached, and the materials they found.
+This luxury accommodation becomes in this sense a journey to Africa, Asia and South America –while still remaining in the heart of Porto.
+The design concept is indeed based on the voyages of Portuguese explorers, the lands they reached and the materials they found.

 The Torel gem is the antique vault with its safes, now transformed into a wine-tasting cellar.
-In order to achieve their goal, the owners combined design and architecture with art. «Art helped us enhance the ambiance.
-We worked with two Porto artists, each piece of art is aligned with our concept.
-At the entrance, an installation by one of them, Joao Pedro Rodrigues, who was inspired by Luis de Camoes´ Lusiads, depicts the duality of the material and the ephemeral with the juxtaposition of sculptures of heads of Nature goddesses and humans».
+In order to achieve their goal, the owners combined design and architecture with art. «Art helped us enhance the ambience.
+We worked with two Porto artists, each piece of art is in line with our concept.
+At the entrance, an installation by one of them, Joao Pedro Rodrigues, inspired by Luis de Camoes´ Lusiads, depicts the duality of the material and the ephemeral with the juxtaposition of sculptures of heads of Nature goddesses and humans».